elifesciences/elife-bigquery-prototype/README.md

 # elife-bigquery-prototype
 Various scripts and schema for prototyping eLife JSON data in Google BigQuery

+This is an attempt by eLife to easily add summary information about published eLife articles to Google BigQuery for the purposes of generating analytics.

+It is intended to work with eLife JSON [https://github.com/elifesciences/elife-article-json]

 ## Uploading Article Snippets to BigQuery
 The script `load_directory.py` will extract `snippet` elements from eLife JSON files, batch them into line delimted JSON files (default is 500 per file) and